sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 | `cluster` | cluster sequences based on similarity data from `pairwise` or `multisearch` | [link](#Running-cluster)
 | `index` | build a RocksDB inverted index for efficient containment queries | [link](#Running-index)

 This repository implements multithreaded plugins for [sourmash](https://sourmash.readthedocs.io/) that provide very fast implementations of `sketch`, `search`, and `gather`.
 These commands are typically hundreds to thousands of times faster, and 10-50x lower memory, than the current sourmash code.
 For example, a `gather` of SRR606249 with sourmash v4.8.6 against GTDB rs214 takes 40 minutes and 14 GB of RAM, while `fastgather` with 64 cores takes only 2 minutes and 2 GB of RAM.

-The main *drawback* to these plugin commands is that their inputs are more restricted than the native sourmash commands, and in some cases their outputs are in a differnt format.
+The main *drawback* to these plugin commands is that their inputs are more restricted than the native sourmash commands, and in some cases their outputs are in a different format.
 This means that your input files may need to be prepared differently, and the output may need to be processed differently.
+The plugin commands are also a bit less user friendly, because (for now) we're more focused on speed than polish and user experience.

 **Note:** As of v0.9.5, the outputs of `fastgather` and `fastmultigather` almost completely match the output of `sourmash gather`; see below for details.